zhravan/nixopus/docs/install/index.md

 3. **Automatically run** `nixopus install` to set up Nixopus on your server
 :::

-## Install Command Generator
+## Generate your installation command

-Generate a customized Nixopus installation command.
+Customize your installation with optional flags and configurations provided below and ensure there are not validation errors previewed before copying.

 <InstallGenerator />